Scottish Greens: End of the Bute House agreement

 Following the announcement by Màiri McAllan that the Scottish Government's legally binding target to see a 75% percent reduction in emissions by 2030 would not be achieved and was to be scrapped, an extraordinary general meeting was called by Scottish Green Party members to discuss the future of the agreement.
 On 25 April 2024, following a meeting at Bute House, it was decided that the power sharing agreement would come to an end.

 The Scottish Greens contested in the 2024 United Kingdom general election in Scotland.
-The party run in 44 out of 57 seats and received 3.8% of the vote share in Scotland while gaining zero seats.
+The party run in 44 out of 57 seats and received 3.8% of the vote share in Scotland while winning zero seats.
+Their best result was in Glasgow South where they came in third place and received 5,554 votes (13.1%).
 This was the best general election result of the party's history.

 A co-leadership election took place in August 2025, and Gillian Mackay and Ross Greer were elected as the new co-leaders of the party.
 Of the incumbent co-leaders, Lorna Slater failed in her bid for re-election, while Patrick Harvie stood down.
 Harvie had announced his intention to step down as co-leader on 2 April 2025, but said he would remain in the post until the next scheduled election in the summer.
-The new co-leaders will help lead the party into the 2026 Scottish Parliament election.
+The new co-leaders lead the party into the 2026 Scottish Parliament election.

+The Greens stood candidates in six constituencies and every region for the 2026 Scottish Parliament election, in which they won their first ever constituency seats in Scotland, and a record share of the regional vote, achieving double digits for the first time.

 Organisation

-The Scottish Greens are fully independent, but work closely with the green parties from Ireland: the Green Party Northern Ireland and the Green Party of Ireland.
+The Scottish Greens are fully independent, but work closely with the Green parties from Ireland: the Green Party Northern Ireland and the Green Party of Ireland.
 Until October 2022, it also cooperated with the Green Party of England and Wales; this partnership was suspended due to differences of opinion on trans rights.
+Since then, the Scottish Greens have rekindled ties with the Green Party of England and Wales after Zack Polanski became leader in September 2025.
 It is a full member of the European Green Party.
 The party currently has seven MSPs and 32 councillors, but has no representation in Westminster.